Postcolonialism: Structural adjustment programmes (SAPs)

 Structural adjustment programmes (SAPs) implemented by the World Bank and IMF are viewed by some postcolonialists as the modern procedure of colonization.
 Structural adjustment programmes (SAPs) calls for trade liberalization, privatization of banks, health care, and educational institutions.
 These implementations minimized government's role, paved pathways for companies to enter Africa for its resources.
 Limited to production and exportation of cash crops, many African nations acquired more debt, and were left stranded in a position where acquiring more loan and continuing to pay high interests became an endless cycle.

 The Dictionary of Human Geography uses the definition of colonialism as "enduring relationship of domination and mode of dispossession, usually (or at least initially) between an indigenous (or enslaved) majority and a minority of interlopers (colonizers), who are convinced of their own superiority, pursue their own interests, and exercise power through a mixture of coercion, persuasion, conflict and collaboration."
-This definition suggests that the SAPs implemented by the Washington Consensus is indeed an act of colonization.